oicr-gsi/workflowTracker/README.md

 # workflowTracker

-these scripts are for getting information from both Bitbucket analysis-config repository and github repositories of our production workflows.
+these scripts are for getting information from both OICR Bitbucket analysis-config repository and github repositories of our production workflows.
 The aim is to run automatic updates and produce reports in .json and .html formats.
 Developed in Python 3.10, these script will run using any of 3.10+ python modules available on GSI Univa cluster.